 Since this article was originally written, Island Cruising has acquired Down Under Rally.
 This opinion piece has been updated to reflect our experience with both organisations.

-Up to 2024, our experience was with John Hembrow, with his extensive sailing experience and deep regional knowledge of the South Pacific cruising grounds, which proved invaluable to participants navigating this part of the world with Down Under Rallies.
+Until 2024, our experience was primarily with John Hembrow.
+His extensive offshore sailing experience and in-depth knowledge of the South Pacific cruising grounds proved invaluable to participants navigating the region through Down Under Rally.

-More recently, during the 2024 sailing season, we have also become familiar with Viki Moore, current owner and director of Island Cruising.
-Her hands-on support for rally participants is exceptional, and her depth of knowledge across the Pacific cruising network is impressive.
-Viki has built strong relationships throughout the region and is consistently able to provide answers or source reliable information when needed.
+During the 2024 sailing season, we also became familiar with Viki Moore, owner and director of Island Cruising.
+Her hands-on support for rally participants has been exceptional, and her knowledge of the Pacific cruising network is extensive.
+Viki has built strong relationships throughout the region and is often able to answer questions directly or connect members with reliable local information.

-The wider cruising community holds Viki’s contribution in high regard, which is one of the reasons we continue to participate in additional rallies with Island Cruising.
-Membership definitely provides tangible benefits, including discounts of approximately 5–20% on selected marine and yacht services compared to non-member pricing.
+That is one of the reasons we continue to participate in Island Cruising rallies.
+Membership has delivered tangible benefits, including discounts of approximately 5% to 20% on selected marine products and yacht services compared with standard pricing.

-As a guide, for the refit of our Leopard 45 (two years project) and our Lagoon 40 (three years project), we invested approximately one-fifth of the yacht’s total value into upgrades, systems improvements, and ongoing enhancements.
+As a guide, for the refit of our Leopard 45 (two-year project) and our Lagoon L400 (three-year project), we invested approximately one-fifth of the yacht’s total value into upgrades, systems improvements, and ongoing enhancements.
 We understand this may be seen as high and not necessary.
-We have seen it time and again within the Cruising Network, that 'cruising is only as good as the least prepared vessel, and we don't want to be that vessel'...James.
+We have seen it time and again within the Cruising Network that 'cruising is only as good as the least prepared vessel, and we don't want to be that vessel'...James.

 Throughout this process, we have actively used as many Rally Member Businesses as possible.
 The savings achieved through membership alone now exceed AUD $4,000 — effectively covering the cost of multiple rally entry fees in our view.